RamSystems/ubuntu-booster/README.md

 #
 ### This tool will download,install and optimize a concept of software and settings.
 When the target
-is make any Ubuntu-based system much more efficient and fast.This of course can help a lot for weak computers, But the main goal is to give to professionals like ethical hackers, devops and developers The option to use their system in a much better way while maintaining stability.
+is make any ubuntu-based system much more efficient and fast.This of course can help a lot for weak computers, But the main goal is to give to professionals like ethical hackers, devops and developers The option to use their system in a much better way while maintaining stability.